|

 What's the best way to learn?

-The best learning method is probably to watch over the shoulder of an experienced
+The best learning method is to watch over the shoulder of an experienced

-repairman at work.
-If you join a local collector's club, perhaps you can find
+repairman.
+If you join a local radio/TV collector's club, you might find

 someone willing to give you some pointers.

-Our Restoration section contains many articles on restoring specific radios, including tabletop, console,
+Our Restoration section has many articles on restoring specific

 provide a suitable tube-powered patient for only a few dollars.